-- 38. Our opinion on whether the financial statements give a true and fair view of the financial position and the income and expenditure will be set out in our independent auditor's report which will be included in the annual accounts. - 39.
-We also provide an opinion on the auditable section of the remuneration report and whether the information in the management commentary and annual governance statement is consistent with our knowledge and compliant with relevant guidance.
+- 42. Our opinion on whether the financial statements give a true and fair view of the financial position and the income and expenditure will be set out in our independent auditor's report which will be included in the annual accounts. - 43.
+We also provide an opinion on the audited part of the remuneration report, annual governance statement and management commentary.